language and parsing

 join text files whose names have an 'a' followed by 2 or more characters

-The original files are unchanged, but the joined together text files
+The original files are unchanged, but the joined together text files are displayed on the screen.

 change your shell prompt to 'Your wish is my command: '